-He proposes to perform division, therefore, by making the machine first calculate the value of this series, after which it will multiply Ap by the value thus found.
-As a maximum, he considers that this operation, giving the result correct to twenty figures, might require $1\frac{1}{2}$ minutes.
+He proposes to perform division, therefore, by making the machine first calculate the value of this series, after which it will multiply A p by the value thus found.
+As a maximum, he considers that this operation giving the result correct to twenty figures might require $1\frac{1}{2}$ minutes.

-Figure 15 Diagram from "Engineering", Aug.
-20, 1909, Pages 256-257 [21] Image reproduced courtesy Jade Ward of University of Leeds Library
+FIGURE 15.
+Diagram from Engineering, August 20, 1909, pp. 256-257.21 Image reproduced courtesy Jade Ward of University of Leeds Library.